Bump Hunting in Latent Space: Introduction

-\mysection{Introduction} The absence of new physics (NP) discoveries thus far at the LHC strains many of the scenarios beyond the standard model (BSM) put forward in the last decades to address the theoretical and phenomenological weaknesses of the SM.
+The absence of new physics (NP) discoveries thus far at the LHC strains many of the scenarios beyond the standard model (BSM) put forward in the last decades to address the theoretical and phenomenological weaknesses of the SM.
 It is possible that NP is present at mass scales just out of reach of the LHC, in which case effective field theory methods may help infer the presence of structures in the low-statistics tails of distributions measured at the LHC.
 Another possibility however is that new degrees of freedom are already being produced at the LHC, but that existing search strategies have not been specific enough to disentangle their signatures from the backgrounds.
 In going beyond the most motivated NP scenarios it becomes impractical to consider searching for all possible signatures.
 To address this problem, unsupervised machine learning tools can be used to search for NP signals with no a-priori knowledge on what the relevant signatures may be.
-In particular, {\it anomaly detection} techniques address the problem of searching for rare a-priori unknown signals in isolated regions of measured phase-space.
-Several classes of unsupervised methods using Deep Neural Networks (DNNs) have been explored in the literature thus far; CWoLa-based methods \cite{Metodiev:2017vrx,Collins:2018epr,Collins:2019jip,1815227,Amram:2020ykb,Andreassen:2020nkr}\footnote{Most notably, the ATLAS collaboration has recently implemented a CWoLa-based weakly supervised di-jet search \cite{collaboration2020dijet}.}, autoencoder (AE) and variational AE (VAE) based methods \cite{Farina:2018fyg,Heimel:2018mkt,Roy:2019jae,Hajer:2018kqm,1800445,Alexander:2020mbx,Blance:2019ibf,Cerri:2018anq,Cheng:2020dal}, and others \cite{Aguilar-Saavedra:2017rzt,Nachman:2020lpy,Mikuni:2020qds,vanBeekveld:2020txa,knapp2020adversarially,Khosa:2020qrz,Park:2020pak}.
-However visualsing what has been learned by a DNN is notoriously difficult\footnote{Another class of unsupervised techniques based on Latent Dirichlet Allocation (LDA) \cite{Dillon:2019cqt,Dillon:2020quc,Blei03latentdirichlet} and other topic modelling methods \cite{Metodiev:2018ftz,Alvarez:2019knh} do provide interpretability, but are not based on DNNs.}.
-In this Letter we introduce a novel VAE architecture and optimization strategy to address two general outstanding issues in unsupervised VAE methods for (di-jet) anomaly detection: (i) robustness of anomaly detection performance, and (ii) physical characterisation of the VAE latent space (i.e. with respect to the invariant mass of the di-jet events).
+In particular, {\it anomaly-detection} techniques address the problem of searching for rare a-priori unknown signals in isolated regions of measured phase-space.
+Several classes of unsupervised methods using Deep Neural Networks (DNNs) have been explored in the literature thus far; CWoLa-based methods \cite{Metodiev:2017vrx,Collins:2018epr,Collins:2019jip,1815227,Amram:2020ykb,Andreassen:2020nkr,Collins:2021nxn}\footnote{Most notably, the ATLAS collaboration has recently implemented a CWoLa-based weakly supervised di-jet search \cite{collaboration2020dijet}.}, autoencoder (AE) and variational AE (VAE) based methods \cite{Farina:2018fyg,Heimel:2018mkt,Roy:2019jae,Hajer:2018kqm,1800445,Alexander:2020mbx,Blance:2019ibf,Cerri:2018anq,Cheng:2020dal,Dillon:2021nxw,Finke:2021sdf,Atkinson:2021nlt}, and others \cite{Aguilar-Saavedra:2017rzt,Nachman:2020lpy,Mikuni:2020qds,vanBeekveld:2020txa,knapp2020adversarially,Khosa:2020qrz,Park:2020pak,Caron:2021wmq}.
+However interpreting what has been learned by a DNN in physical terms is notoriously difficult. {Another class of unsupervised techniques based on Latent Dirichlet Allocation (LDA) \cite{Dillon:2019cqt,Dillon:2020quc,Blei03latentdirichlet} and other topic modelling methods \cite{Metodiev:2018ftz,Alvarez:2019knh} do provide interpretability, but are not based on DNNs.} In this paper we introduce a novel optimization strategy and latent space sampling step to address two general outstanding issues in unsupervised VAE methods for (di-jet) anomaly-detection: (i) robustness of anomaly-detection performance, and (ii) physical characterisation of the VAE latent space.
+Since we consider anomalies which are localised in the invariant mass of di-jets, the physical characterisation is in terms of both the observables used for anomaly-detection and the invariant mass of the events.